williamlines/bank-tech-test/README.md

 # Using the Code

-- To start the app, make sure you are in root directory and run
+- To start the app, make sure you are in the root directory and run:

 ```
 npm start